jonkiparsky/about/resources.md

 - [PyBites Blog Code Challenges](https://codechalleng.es/challenges/): <q>Free form, open ended, mini coding projects designed to take anywhere from a day to a week</q>.
 Each challenge includes optional instructions for submitting your solution using GitHub.

 - [A curated list of project-based tutorials](https://github.com/tuvtran/project-based-learning#python)

-## More resources

-- [Software Engineering: Python for Beginners](https://www.mapcon.com/us-en/software-engineering-python) has a list of other Python resources that could be helpful for beginners.

 ## Language-agnostic coding challenges